Bourbon Glazed Salmon Recipe

 - Turn the heat down to medium and sear the salmon until golden brown and medium in the center, which takes about 2 to 3 minutes per side.

-- Serve with the bourbon glaze and a side of roasted asparagus.
+- Brush the salmon with the bourbon glaze and add a garnish of sliced green onions and optional sesame seeds.
+Serve it with an optional side of roasted asparagus.

 Very excellent, elegant recipe!!!!
 Thank you Chef Billy